I'm a member

-DESCRIPTIONMeniscal allografts and collagen meniscus implants are intended to improve symptoms and reduce joint degeneration in patients who have a total or partially resected meniscus.
+Meniscal allografts and other meniscal implants (eg, collagen or polyurethane) are intended to improve symptoms and reduce joint degeneration in patients who have had a total or partial resection of the meniscus.

-Historically, the role of normal meniscal cartilage was greatly under appreciated, and up until some 30 years ago, torn and damaged menisci were routinely excised.
-However, it is now known that the menisci are an integral structural component of the human knee, functioning to absorb shocks, provide joint stability, congruity, and nutrition.
-In addition, total and partial meniscectomy are associated with altered load bearing across the joint, frequently resulting in degenerative osteoarthritis.
-The integrity of the menisci are particularly important in knees in which the anterior cruciate ligament (ACL) has been damaged; in these situations, the menisci act as secondary stabilizers of anteroposterior and varus-valgus translation.
+Historically, the role of normal meniscal cartilage was greatly under appreciated, and until some 30 years ago, torn and damaged menisci were routinely excised.
+However, it is now known that the menisci are an integral structural component of the human knee, functioning to absorb shocks and providing load sharing, joint stability, congruity, proprioception, and lubrication and nutrition of the cartilage surfaces.
+Total and partial meniscectomy frequently result in degenerative osteoarthritis.
+The integrity of the menisci is particularly important in knees in which the anterior cruciate ligament (ACL) has been damaged.
+In these situations, the menisci act as secondary stabilizers of anteroposterior and varus-valgus translation.
 With this greater understanding, the surgical principles of treating torn or damaged menisci evolved to their repair and preservation whenever possible.

-Meniscal allograft transplantation has been investigated in patients with a previous meniscectomy or requiring total or near total meniscectomy for irreparable tears.
+Meniscal allograft transplantation has been investigated in patients with a previous meniscectomy, or in patients who require a total or near total meniscectomy for irreparable tears.
 There are three (3) general groups of patients who have been treated with meniscal allograft transplantation:

-Fresh implants, harvested under sterile conditions, typically are not a practical option.
-The grafts must be used within a couple of days to maintain viability.
-Also, there are concerns regarding infectious diseases, such as HIV, and the grafts must be appropriately sized.
+Fresh implants, harvested under sterile conditions, are less frequently used because the grafts must be used within a couple of days to maintain viability.

 After sterile harvest, the meniscus can be frozen for storage until thawed for use.
 The freezing process may destroy donor cells and decrease the size of the graft.